Burloe/GoLogger/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea or propose a feature for GoLogger
-title: ''
+title: Feature Request
 labels: ''
-assignees: ''
+assignees: Burloe

 ---

+**Does your feature request involve a current feature?**
+Describe what's missing in the current feature.
+Use N/A if not.

+**Does your feature request propose a completely new feature?**
+Please describe what your feature would like to see included in GoLogger.

-**Is your feature request related to a problem?
-Please describe.**
+**Is your feature request related to a bug or issue with the current version of GoLogger?**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+Please describe in detail what issue you're experiencing and how your proposition would solve this issue.
+Please include screenshots.